pmjones/adr/original-renamed.md

 - _Passive View_ does not map well to either _Action_ or _Responder_; it might better be regarded as the response that gets returned to the client.

-- _Supervising Controller_ might map to _Responder_, in that it "manipulate[s] the view to handle more complex view logic".
+- _Supervising Controller_ might map to _Responder_, in that it "manipulate[s] the view to handle more complex view logic."
 However, _Responder_ is not responsible for interacting with the _Domain_, and it does not receive the client input, so does not seem to be a good fit for _Supervising Controller_.

-- Alternatively, _Supervising Controller_ might map to _Action_, but the _Action_ is not responsible for manipulating the view (i.e. the response).
+- Alternatively, _Supervising Controller_ might map to _Action_, but the _Action_ is not responsible for manipulating the view (i.e., the response).

 In all, this seems a case of close-but-not-quite.